 Most start-up businesses are not profitable in their first year or years of operation.

 The IRS recognizes in the Audit Technique Guide when it says, “A series of losses incurred during the start-up stage of an activity does not necessarily indicate the lack of a profit objective, but it may so indicate if the losses continue beyond the customary start-up period and are not otherwise explainable due to customary business risks.”

-Per Amway Global, the average time it takes a person to achieve the platinum level in their business is four to five years.
+The average time it takes a person to achieve the platinum level in their business is four to five years.

 As you know, there is typically significant profit associated with the platinum pin level.

 Therefore, even though you are trying hard, if you have not turned the corner to profitability by the fourth or fifth year that you have been in business, I recommend that you show a break-even position for your business for tax purposes.